The Mi-ha

 "The Mi-ha" (ザ・ミーハー, Za Mīhā) is the fourth single by Japanese singer/songwriter Chisato Moritaka.
 Released by Warner Pioneer on April 25, 1988.
 The lyrics were written by Chisato Moritaka, the music was composed and arranged by Hideo Saitō.
 The single was Moritaka's first foray in songwriting in her career.
 The song was used in a series of Pioneer answering machine telephone commercials featuring Moritaka.

 Background

 "Mi-ha" is a slang term for a person obsessed with following vulgar fads and trends and is not well-educated.
 It usually refers to specific young women, but can also be applied to men.
 The term was believed to have been originated from actor Chōjirō Hayashi in his 1927 film Chigo no Kenpō.
 Mi-ha is written in either katakana as "ミーハー" or in hiragana as "みいはあ".

 Moritaka wrote "The Mi-ha" after being asked by her management to come up with some material.
 She commented that the cover photo is among her favorites.

+The music video features animation by Japanese cartoonist and filmmaker Yōji Kuri.